Measles: symptoms and signs

 Understanding measles outbreaks

 Before 1963, a decade before a vaccine became available, an estimated 3 to 4 million Americans contracted measles each year, leading to approximately 400 to 500 deaths and 48,000 hospitalizations annually.

-The Centers for Disease Control (CDC) has reported more measles cases to date in 2019 than in any single year over the past 25 years.
+The Centers for Disease Control and Prevention (CDC) reported more measles cases in 2019 than in any single year over the past 25 years.